-- (14) The European Union Agency for Asylum ('the Agency') established by Regulation (EU) XXX/XX [Agency Regulation] should provide adequate support in the application of this Regulation, in particular by providing experts to assist the Member State authorities to receive, register, and examine applications for international protection, providing updated information regarding third countries, including Country of Origin Information, and other relevant guidelines and tools.
-When applying this Regulation, Member States' authorities should take into account operational standards, indicative guidelines, and best practices developed by the Agency the European Union Agency for Asylum [the Agency].
-When assessing applications for international protection, Member States' authorities should take particular account of the information, reports, common analysis and guidance on the situation in countries of origin developed at Union level by the Agency and the European networks on country of origin information in accordance with Articles 8 and 10 of Regulation (EU) XXX/XX [Regulation on the European Union Agency for Asylum]7. - (15) When applying this Regulation the 'best interests of the child' should be a primary consideration, in line with the 1989 United Nations Convention on the Rights of the Child.
-In assessing the best interests of the child, Member States' authorities should in particular take due account of the principle of family unity, the minor's well-being and social development, safety and security considerations and the views of the minor in accordance with his or her age and maturity.
+- (14) The European Union Agency for Asylum ('the Agency') established by Regulation (EU) XXX/XX [Agency Regulation]should provide adequate support in the application of this Regulation, in particular by providing experts to assist the Member State authorities to receive, register, and examine applications for international protection, providing updated information regarding third countries, including Country of Origin Information, and other relevant guidelines and tools.
+When applying this Regulation, Member States' authorities should take into account operational standards, indicative guidelines, and best practices developed by the Agency [...].
+When assessing applications for international protection, member States' authorities should take particular account of the information, reports, common analysis and guidance on the situation in countries of origin developed at Union level by the Agency and the European networks on country of origin information in accordance with [...]
+Regulation (EU) XXX/XX [Regulation on the European Union Agency for Asylum]6. - (15) When applying this Regulation the 'best interests of the child' should be a primary consideration, in line with the 1989 United Nations Convention on the Rights of the Child.
+In assessing the best interests of the child, Member States' authorities should in particular take due account of the principle of family unity, the minor's well-being and social development, safety and security considerations and the views of the minor in accordance with his or her age and maturity. - (16) The notion of family members should take into account the different particular circumstances of dependency and the special attention to be paid to the best interests of the child.
+It should also reflect the reality of current migratory trends, according to which applicants often arrive to the territory of the Member States after a prolonged period of time in transit.
+The notion should therefore include families formed outside the country of origin, but before their arrival on the territory of the Member State.]

-7 8742/16 + ADD 1.
+6 8742/16 + ADD 1.